-Graduate assistants pay reduced tuition and receive room and board, when available, at no cost to the student.
+Graduate assistants pay reduced tuition and receive room and board, when available, at no cost.
 For information about the graduate assistant program, see the Master of Arts in Coaching and Sport Leadership program in the Academic Programs section of this catalog.
-All other students may live on campus during the Fall and Spring semesters, and pay the same room and board rate as undergraduate students for the academic term.
-Students may also live on campus during the Summer for a weekly rate, based on current fees, as posted for the Summer.
+All other students may live on campus during the Fall and Spring semesters and pay the same room and board rate as undergraduate students for the academic term.
+Students may also live on campus during the Summer for a weekly rate, based on current fees.
 For information, contact the Office of the Dean of Students.

-Per credit hour (graduate assistants) \$ 525 Per credit hour (non-graduate assistants) \$ 575 Fall 2023-Spring 2024 Housing and Food (non-graduate assistants only) \$5,945 per semester Summer 2023 Housing and Food (non-graduate assistants only) \$2,774 Health and counseling fee (Fall and Spring only) \$ 50 per semester Accident insurance (Fall and Spring only) \$ 58 per semester Technology fee (all students, Fall and Spring only) \$ 235 per semester Graduation fee (all students; one-time only) \$ 200
+Per credit hour (graduate assistants) \$ 525 Per credit hour (non-graduate assistants) \$ 575 Fall 2024-Spring 2025 Housing and Food (non-graduate assistants only) \$6,175 per semester Summer 2024 Housing and Food (non-graduate assistants only) \$2,881 Health and counseling fee (Fall and Spring only) \$ 50 per semester

+Accident insurance (Fall and Spring only)

+So per semester

+Accident insurance (Fall and Spring only)

+Technology fee (all students, Fall and Spring only)

+\$260 per semester

+Graduation fee (all students; one-time only) \$ 200